Our Team

 Mary Ryan

 Mary Ryan (formerly Mary Fesalbon) is a fourth-year student in George Mason University’s doctoral program for Clinical.
 She earned her B.A. in psychology from the Catholic University of America in 2018.
 After undergrad Mary worked as Research Technician in the Center for Functional and Molecular Imaging at Georgetown University, where she received funding to study violence exposure as it relates to adolescent emotion processing and neurodevelopment.
 Mary’s research interests have continued in the trajectory of adolescent neurodevelopment.
 Additionally, she is interested in examining adolescent development as it relates to pubertal timing, parental bond, and media exposure.
-Outside of the lab, Mary is learning a series of aerial tricks on the flying trapeze.

 Mallory A. Kisner